 Fractional investing is available, but Robinhood won’t rebalance your portfolio.

-Stash Invest might be a better option for new investors as there are more educational resources.
+Stash might be a better option for new investors as there are more educational resources.
 Additionally, you need $100 to start investing with M1 Finance, but with Stash you only need:

-You can open an online bank account with Stash Invest.
-Fee-sensitive investors may prefer M1 Finance as Stash Invest costs $1, $3, or $9 per month.
+You can open an online bank account with Stash.
+Fee-sensitive investors may prefer M1 Finance as Stash costs $1, $3, or $9 per month.

 Learn more by reading our Stash review.